shxdow/low-level-exercises/practical-reverse-engineering/chapter_03/page151/README.md

 		 function handling this request (and others) is fairly large, so you will need some patience.
 Alternatively, you can use a debugger to help you trace the interesting code.

+10. - [ ] Explain how the following functions work: KeInsertQueueDpc,
+		  KiRetireDpcList, KiExecuteDpc, and KiExecuteAllDpcs.
+If you feel like an overachiever, decompile those functions from the x86 and x64 assem- blies and explain the differences.